 October 19, 2019

 Heading to my sister’s house to babysit The Boy, I called upon a time.
 A time which allows for hours to fade like the edges of oceans.
-There’s a baby to watch; he laughs at my worries, in part cries because, “fuck you, man…”
+There’s a baby to watch who laughs at my worries, and in part cries because, “fuck you man…”

 A book for which saved me of a failing grace.

-They know what you’re doing, no more than the book’s undoing.
+They’ll know what you’re doing, no more than the book’s undoing…”

-He held a plain looking book, so simple I did nothing for his engagement.
+He held a plain looking book and I did nothing for his engagement.
 What’s held are my emotions bottled up.
-The times I suppressed doubt because I had plans to succeed, no matter how hard the road present itself.
+The times I suppressed doubt because I had plans to succeed, no matter how hard the road presented itself.

 Jump for joy, this is a toy.